-The faculty, administration, and staff at Stratford High School support and enforce the District’s dress code policy to ensure the most beneficial environment for all students.
-The SBISD dress code can be found in the 2018 - 2019 Student/Parent Handbook.
-In addition, Stratford High School’s specific dress code policies are as follows:
+The faculty, administration, and staff at Stratford HS support and enforce the District’s dress code policy to ensure the most beneficial environment for the student.
+The SBISD dress code can be found in the 2021 - 2022 Student/Parent Handbook.
+In addition, Stratford HS’s specific dress code policies are as follows:

-- Clothing may not be worn which is obscene or distasteful, display inappropriate slogans, advertise tobacco, drugs, alcoholic beverages or prohibited substances, (written or pictured.)
+- Clothing may not be worn which is obscene or distasteful, displays inappropriate slogans, advertises tobacco, drugs, alcoholic beverages or prohibited substances, (written or pictured.)

 - Clothing may not be worn which depicts identified gang symbols or gang affiliations.

 - Garments which are see-through are not allowed.

 - Undergarments (top and bottom) should never be exposed.

 - Off the shoulder tops or tops that expose any part of the back are not allowed.

 - Tops that have low cut necklines or expose the midriff area during normal school activities (i.e. raising your hands) are not acceptable.

 - Halter tops, tank tops, tube tops, or any immodest tops may not be worn.